padrino/padrino-framework/guides/basic-projects.md

 This will generate a new padrino custom_project using rspec, activerecord, haml and prototype

-For a breakdown of all the available components options please refer to the [TBD](TBD) page.
+For a breakdown of all the available components options please refer to the [Generators](TBD) page.

 ### Persistence Engine